6 Quick and Easy Wedding Workouts to Try for Your Big Day

 Local trainer Sloane Davis shares workouts for every dress type

 (above) fotolia/kostyazar (below) Photography by Jonathan Ortiz

 When you’re planning a wedding, it’s not easy finding the time to hit the gym.
-If your New Year’s Resolution this year was to get in shape for your big day, don’t worry.
+If your goal is to get in shape for your big day, don’t worry.
 These workouts won’t interfere with your busy schedule.

 Dress: Low back

 If you’re going to show some skin in one of these sleek gowns, you’ll love this back-defining move.

 The workout: Sloane Davis – a personal trainer, nutritionist, and author of the blog Pancakes and Pushups – admits that toning your back is no easy feat.
 For an exercise that will make you feel like you’re made of steel, try a “Superman”: Lay on your stomach with your legs straight behind you and arms stretched in front of you.
 Raise your arms and legs off the floor in a V-shape at the same time and hold for a few seconds, before lowering them back to the ground.

 Whether you were inspired by Kate Middleton’s feminine lace sleeves or want to bare your arms with a strapless sweetheart, both of these classic looks will flaunt your shoulders and forearms.

 The workout: Davis says that adding weights to a workout never hurts, but if you don’t have any dumbbells lying around, a jug full of water will work just fine too.
 You can do tricep curls by standing straight with your feet shoulder-width apart, and holding the weight behind your head with your elbow bent.
 Using only your elbow, lift the weight up straight over your head until your arm is straight, lower it back to the starting position.
 Repeat with the other arm.
 Davis adds that pushups are always a safe bet too.